-Dr. Harriett “Jean” Winnifred (Mustard) Shepley was born on the 12th of September, 1906 in Scott Twp, Ontario.
-She was the youngest of 5 children born to Hugh Mustard and the former Harriett Elizabeth Taylor.
+Dr. Harriett “Jean” Winnifred (Mustard) Shepley was born in Scott Township, Ontario on the 12th of September, 1906.
+Dr. Shepley was the youngest of 5 children born to Hugh Mustard and the former Harriett Elizabeth Taylor.
 Her parents were farmers and her siblings were; Alexander Taylor Mustard, William McLachlin Mustard, John Melville Mustard and Mary Isabella Mustard.
 When Dr. Shepley was 10 years old, her father died.
 Dr. Shepley attended S.S. #1 in Scott Township and UxBridge High School.

 Dr. Shepley attended The University of Toronto Faculty of Medicine and graduated M.D. in 1933.
 While in university, she was a member of the Inter-faculty Medettes Hockey Team.
 She interned at St. John’s Hospital in Toronto and Moose Jaw General Hospital in Moose Jaw, Saskatchewan.

 On May 30th 1934, an engagement announcement appeared in the St Thomas Times Journal, announcing the upcoming wedding of Dr. Ledson Joseph Shepley and Dr. Harriet “Jean” Winnifred Mustard.
-They were married on June 23rd of 1934 in Toronto by W. M. Mustard, believed to be Dr. Jean Shepley’s brother William.
-Dr. Ledson Shepley was born on the 11th of December, 1906 in Charing Cross.
+They were married in Toronto on the 23rd of June, 1934 by W. M. Mustard, believed to be Dr. Jean Shepley’s brother William.
+Dr. Ledson Shepley was born in Charing Cross, Ontario on the 11th of December, 1906.
 He was the eldest of 2 children born to Percy LeRoy Clifford Shepley and the former Matilda Jane Padbury.
 His father was a blacksmith and he had a brother named Melvin Fred Shepley.